'Revenge' and reunions - day 10 at Wimbledon

 'I've learned a lot from last year' - Jabeur

-Jabeur went into last year's women's final as the higher-ranked player but was overpowered Kazakh Rybakina came from a set down to win 3-6 6-2 6-2.
+Jabeur went into last year's women's final as the higher-ranked player but was overpowered by Kazakh Rybakina who came from a set down to win 3-6 6-2 6-2.

 The Tunisian said she will "definitely learn" from last year's defeat.

 "I think the first one or two weeks I thought about it a lot," she said.
 "It was very painful.
 The good thing about it is I know I gave it everything."

 The women's singles draw opened up on Tuesday when Elina Svitolina knocked out world number one Iga Swiatek.
 That leaves Rybakina and second seed Aryna Sabalenka as the favourites.

-Belarussian Sabalenka, who won the Australian Open earlier this year, plays American Madison Keys in the opening match on Court One on Wednesday.
+Belarusian Sabalenka, who won the Australian Open earlier this year, plays American Madison Keys in the opening match on Court One on Wednesday.

 Keys is contesting her second Wimbledon quarter-final - eight years after her first.